inviqa/harness-base-php/UPGRADE.md

 In addition to the README's [Harness Upgrade Instructions], please note these specific version upgrade instructions.

+## Upgrading from 1.2.x to 1.3.x

+### Spryker
+With support for Spryker 202108.0 release, we have upgraded the Elasticsearch version to 7.x and also there is a change in Zed application's root directory (Spryker now supports different entrypoints for backoffice and Zed gateway applications).
+However, both of these changes are not backward compatible.
+So, to make sure we do not break projects using old demoshop version, we are using `spryker.demoshop-version` attribute to apply these changes conditionally.
+In order to make sure your project uses the right version of Elasticsearch and Zed root directory, make sure you set the right `spryker.demoshop-version` in your workspace.yml

 ## Upgrading from 1.1.x to 1.2.x

 ### Chrome